OldXrist/psy_faust/README.md

-<h1>Django psychologist's personal site</h1>
+<h1>Psychologist's personal site</h1>
-A personal website for a practicing psychologist, written using Django, Bootstrap and Sqlite
+A personal website for a practicing psychologist, made using Django, Bootstrap and Sqlite